deepak9k/STM_Projects/README.md

 ----------------------------------------------------------------------------------

-for more information look into "main.c" and "stm_uart.h" file
+for more information look into "main.c" and "stm_uart.h" files